HostileNinja72/Encryption-tool/README.md

 - RSA encryption is not suitable for large data volumes due to performance constraints.
 - This tool is intended for educational and experimental use and should not be used as a primary method for sensitive data encryption in a production environment.

-## Contributions
-Contributions, bug reports, and feature requests are welcome.
-Please refer to the contributing guidelines for more information.